Burton Township, Ohio: Geography

 The village of Burton is located in central Burton Township.
+Hopsons Creek is a stream in Burton Township.

 Name and history

 Burton Township was established in 1806, and named after Titus Burton, the son of a first settler.
 It is the only Burton Township statewide.

 Government

 The township is governed by a five-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.